Content Map Terms

 If you become ill and have had contact with a person with known or suspected mpox:

-• Contact your healthcare provider to get tested.
-Tell your healthcare provider if you have had contact with a person with known or suspected mpox
+• Contact your health care provider to get tested.
+Let them know if you have had contact with someone who has known or suspected mpox

 • Avoid close, intimate contact and sex with others